pculllback/atml3-docs/source/includes/_methods.md

 		returns "10"

 	re_find([1, 2, 3], "4", "l", 0)
-		returns an empty string
+		returns ""
 ```
 This method searches for a regex pattern in a list of string elements and returns the string if there is a match.
+Otherwise an empty string is returned.

 ### re_group(pattern, string[, i])
 ```
 	re_group("String1(.*)String3", "String1String2String3")